ogsteele/Rwenearlythereyet/content/course/Week 1 - Introduction to R & Rstudio/_index.md

 - To appreciate the capabilities of the wider R landscape via RStudio and packages

 ## Session outline

+In the in person session on Wednesday 29th March, we will cover the following four main topics;

 **1.**  What even is R?!
 **2.**  Getting R & RStudio installed